tyronechen/intro-to-ML-for-bio/modules/index.md

-# Welcome to the Introduction to Machine Learning (ML) for Biologists Workshop
+# Welcome to the Introduction to Machine Learning (ML) for Bioinformatics Workshop
 <br>

-The Introduction to ML for Biologists is short interactive workshop to introduce basic concepts of ML predictive modeling for genomics data.
+The Introduction to ML is short interactive workshop to introduce basic concepts of ML predictive modeling for genomics data.

 ## When and Where:
-Virtual, on Friday 14th October at 9:00 to 11:30 (Istanbul standard time, GMT+3) | 11:30 -14:00 (Indian standard time) | 17:00 - 19:30 (Australian daylight saving  time, GMT+11).
+Virtual, on Sunday 13 November 2022

 ## Prerequisites: